MarioGPT: Open-Ended Text2Level Generation through Large Language Models: Conclusion

 \section{Conclusion}

 Here we introduced MarioGPT, a fine-tuned GPT2 LLM that can not only generate diverse levels, but can guide its generation via a language prompt.
 This ability is useful in the field of Procedural Content Generation, where balancing controllable and diverse generation is a difficult task.
 We showed that MarioGPT is also able to (1) predict player interaction in generated levels, (2) generate diverse and \textbf{playable} environments, and (3) reduce the need for expensive external agent interactions (MarioGPT can generate playable levels approximately 88\% of the time).
 Additionally, when combined with a diversity-driven algorithm like novelty search, MarioGPT can generate open-ended and functional content.
+While MarioGPT can generate diverse content, it is still limited.
+It can sometimes not follow prompt instruction and it is also subject to memorizing the dataset.
+We hope to improve these limitations by introducing richer data to the system.

 One major benefit of re-using an existing LLM is that we can take advantage of all the research and improvements that have gone into these architectures.
 We plan to leverage the scalability of LLMs and train MarioGPT on bigger, more detailed annotated levels.
 Also, we are particularly excited about incorporating human feedback into the level generation process through reinforcement learning from human feedback (RLHF) \cite{rlhf}.
 The ability to fine-tune these models on human feedback allows users to continually tune their generated levels towards desired characteristics.
 Ultimately, we hope that MarioGPT opens the door to more controllable and diverse PCG systems.